Plane mirror

 A plane mirror is a mirror with a flat (planar) reflective surface.
 For light rays striking a plane mirror, the angle of reflection equals the angle of incidence.
 The angle of the incidence is the angle between the incident ray and the surface normal (an imaginary line perpendicular to the surface).
 Therefore, the angle of reflection is the angle between the reflected ray and the normal and a collimated beam of light does not spread out after reflection from a plane mirror, except for diffraction effects.

-A plane mirror makes an image of objects in front of the mirror; these images appear to be behind the plane in which the mirror lies.
+A plane mirror makes an image of objects behind the mirror; these images appear to be behind the plane in which the mirror lies.
 A straight line drawn from part of an object to the corresponding part of its image makes a right angle with, and is bisected by, the surface of the plane mirror.
-The image formed by a plane mirror is virtual (meaning that the light rays do not actually come from the image) it is not real image (meaning that the light rays do actually come from the image). it is always upright, and of the same shape and size as the object it is reflecting.
-A virtual image is a copy of an object formed at the location from which the light rays appear to come.
-Actually, the image formed in the mirror is a perverted image (Perversion), there is a misconception among people about having confused with perverted and laterally-inverted image.
-If a person is reflected in a plane mirror, the image of his right hand appears to be the left hand of the image.
+The image formed by a plane mirror is a virtual (meaning that the light rays do not actually come from the image) and not a real image (meaning that the light rays do actually come from the image).
+The image is always upright, and of the same shape and size as the object it is reflecting.
+A virtual image is a copy of an object formed at the location from which the light rays appear to come.Images formed in plane mirrors are laterally inverted.
+For instance, if a person is reflected in a plane mirror, the image of his right hand appears to be the left hand of the image.